 Accreditation and Associations

-RSABG is accredited by the American Association of Museums, and is an institutional member of the American Public Gardens and Arboreta, the Association of Systematics Collections, the Center for Plant Conservation, the California Association of Nurserymen, California Garden Clubs, Inc., the Claremont Community Coordinating Council and the Claremont Chamber of Commerce.
+RSABG is accredited by the American Alliance of Museums (formerly the American Association of Museums), and is an institutional member of the American Public Gardens and Arboreta, the Association of Systematics Collections, the Center for Plant Conservation, the California Association of Nurserymen, California Garden Clubs, Inc., the Claremont Community Coordinating Council and the Claremont Chamber of Commerce.

 Rancho Santa Ana Botanic Garden is a private, non-profit, tax-exempt California charitable trust.